 - Curved – The stair run bends or bow as it transition from one floor to the next.

-- Open Rise – The rise is open between each stair tread as you move to the next floor.
+- Open Rise – The rise is open between each stair tread as you move to the next floor opening up your staircase.

 - Spiral Staircase – The treads anchor to a center pole as you transition to the next floor moving in a circular motion.